Masterbonk/Visualisation-of-algortihm-BCS-/tutorial.md

 To import osm files, simply find the osm you wish to import.
 It's is recommened to import smaller osm files.
 Second image is from https://www.openstreetmap.org/#map=16/55.65957/12.59312 from which the osm file was downloaded.
-Please note that the osm file must be complete, meaning it cannot handle a reference to an object that has not been included in the file.
 <br/><br/>
 <img width="480" height="300" alt="image" src="https://github.com/user-attachments/assets/afbcab3f-3a39-4811-b2c5-2f37705a75ca" />
 <img width="480" height="300" alt="image" src="https://github.com/user-attachments/assets/caa8bb68-7d2b-4373-9a2c-334e3863d752" />